Josh Allen Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Season Stats

-- Allen has thrown for 1,723 yards (287.2 ypg) to lead Buffalo, completing 64.8% of his passes and tossing 15 touchdown passes and three interceptions this season.

-- He's also carried the ball 44 times for 214 yards and two touchdowns, averaging 35.7 yards per game.
+- He also has 214 rushing yards on 44 carries (with two touchdowns), averaging 35.7 yards per game.

-- The Bills, who rank fifth in the NFL in points scored, have attempted a pass 56.4% of the time while running the football 43.6% of the time.
+- The Bills have thrown the football in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
+This offensive attack ranks fifth in the NFL in points scored.

-- Allen has thrown 49 passes in the red zone this season, 53.3% of his team's red zone plays.
+- Allen has attempted 49 of his 230 passes in the red zone, accounting for 53.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Dolphins.